May 4, 2023

 Sometimes obtaining a COI can take a few days, or in the worst case scenario more than a week.
 This could cause a delay in reaching an agreement with the third party you want to work with, which could hurt your relationship and impact your business prospects.
 It’s best to be proactive and request a COI – whether from your insurance broker for yourself, or from your third party – as soon as possible.

-Whatever your business, be it dog grooming, running a sports camp, or offering holistic therapy, Protectivity can provide you with the insurance you need to keep yourself and your employees protected as you carry out your work.
+Whatever your business, Protectivity can provide you with the insurance you need to keep yourself and your employees protected as you carry out your work, be it dog grooming insurance, hairdressers insurance, counselling insurance or offering holistic therapy insurance.
 We provide unique products and cover to suit a wide variety of niche businesses, because we understand that when it comes to your small business you might not be looking to fit the mould.

 Protect your business with our small business insurance – get a free quote today.